 Rural Mission Solutions maintains data in various forms, such as mailing lists of supporters or clients.
 Since the introduction of Data Protection regulations we have ensured that we comply fully and maintain high standards.
-In May 2018 new and more rigorous regulations come into force, known as General Data Protection Regulations (GDPR).
-During 2018, leading up to the new regulations, we will systematically revise our process.
-This page is an introduction to this process.
+In May 2018 new and more rigorous regulations came into force, known as General Data Protection Regulations (GDPR).

 We are obligated to inform everyone whose data we hold.
 Anyone may ask for the record to be deleted or copied to them.